GiftedMamba/last-stand/.junie/guidelines.md

 - Use ScriptableObject for settings and shared configurations
 - Namespaces should start from Game and reflect folder sturcture, but avoid very deep nesting, no more than 4 levels.
 Do not include Codebase folder in namespace.
 For instance Game.UI.Screens; Game.Core;
 - Store each feature in separate folder.
+- DO NOT use FindObjectOfType.
+- Use services which are injected via VContainer to share information between systems and features and components.

 ## 8. Layering & Ownership